triblatron/dagui/README.md

 * ~~Render some text using the font texture as a lookup~~

 ## Next up
+* Draw a mesh using a Renderer backend
+* Draw a window
 * Render effects such as underline using pango
   * image that can address individual pixels
   * address windows within the image to allow use of one image for multiple glyphs